YerongAI/Office-Tool-docs/docs/usage/deploy/create-iso/deploy-command.md

 You can also generate the deploy commands after editing the configuration on the deploy page.

+If you want to use the Office installation files in the Office ISO as the installation source, please add the `/source %~dp0` parameter in the deploy command and set the `/ver` and `/channel` parameters.

 Replace the deploy command with the template below.

 ``` batch